msqr1/importizer/README.md

 # Behavior
 - A file pair is defined as one header and one with the same basename (filename without extension) in the same directory.
 For example, ```input/directory/file.cpp``` and ```input/directory/file.hpp```.
-- include2import's behavior is undefined for a header-source pair and the source has a main function.
+- importizer's behavior is undefined for a header-source pair and the source has a main function.
 This is extremely rare in real code, though.
 - Action by file type:

 | File type | Paired | Has ```main()``` | Conversion                 | Must do manual export |